erikcorry/understanding-lisp-1/README.md

 # Understanding LISP-1

 LISP-1 was written by L. Peter Deutsch and Edmund C. Berkeley, completed when Peter was 17.
+It is possibly the first REPL we know of.

 It ran on a PDP-1 18 bit minicomputer, and the report on it is [here](http://s3data.computerhistory.org/pdp-1/DEC.pdp_1.1964.102650371.pdf).